tweag/funflow/README.md

 ## Introduction

-`funflow` is a Haskell library to write workflows programatically, using [kernmantle](https://github.com/tweag/kernmantle/) under the hood to model workflows using binary effects.
+`funflow` is a Haskell library to write workflows programmatically, using [kernmantle](https://github.com/tweag/kernmantle/) under the hood to model workflows using binary effects.